Dan-Arnin/ETHIN2023/README.md

 ## Smart Contracts

-The core smart contracts are are deployed in the collowing networks:
+The core smart contracts are are deployed in the collowing networks which carryout the purchase and distribution of ML models:
 1. Scroll sepolia test network
    - Deployed contract address 0x545506D72a7F3427dD94aB92a3E07b4c8972cb72